 Byron Bay & Surrounds

 If you’re into organic food, lazing at the beach and home-made wares, then the Byron Bay area is for you!
 Get rid of those land-bound blues by treating yourself to accommodation right on the water and relax on a deck chair with a cold one as the sun sets.
 Now that’s living, Barry!
 The hinterland is a great place to explore, with towns like Bangalow and Mullumbimby offering up stores with unique wares and various interesting bric-a-brac.
+Byron is one of the most accessible mini holidays for farmers.
 Bring a good book, your crossword puzzles, and ditch the boots for your best flip-flops because the beach is waiting for you!
 Find out what else you can get up to (or places you can laze about at) around Byron Bay here.

 Lamington National Park